Bukola's Picture

 Biography

-Professor Bukola Salami received her Bachelor of Science in Nursing from the University of Windsor, Master of Nursing from the University of Toronto, and PhD in Nursing from the University of Toronto.
-In July 2023, she became a Professor in the Department of Community Health Sciences, Cumming School of Medicine.
-In December 2023, she became Tier 1 Canada Research Chair in Black and Racialized Peoples Health at the Cumming School of Medicine.
-She is also cross appointed to the Faculty of Nursing and she is also a member of the O’Brien Institute for Public Health.
-Previously, she held the rank of Full Professor in the Faculty of Nursing, University of Alberta.
-She is the former Director of the Intersections of Gender Signature Area in the Office of the Vice President Research at the University of Alberta (September 2021 to March 2023).
-She co-lead the creation of the Institute for Intersectionality Studies at the University of Alberta.
+Dr. Salami holds a Bachelor of Science in Nursing from the University of Windsor, a Master of Nursing from the University of Toronto, and a PhD in Nursing from the University of Toronto.
+She previously served as Director of the Intersections of Gender Signature Area in the Office of the Vice-President (Research and Innovation) at the University of Alberta (2021–2023) and co-led the creation of the Institute for Intersectionality Studies at the University of Alberta.

 Research